-Disclaimer: I received a waived $100.00 registration free to Team in Training for the Marine Corps Marathon race as part of being a BibRave Pro.
+Disclaimer: I received a waived $100.00 registration fee to Team in Training for the Marine Corps Marathon race as part of being a BibRave Pro.
 Learn more about becoming a BibRave Pro (ambassador), and check out BibRave.com to review find and write race reviews!

 To those of you who have donated to my Team in Training Fundraising page, THANK YOU SO MUCH!
 I am beyond grateful!
 I lost someone dear to me to leukemia over twenty years ago.
-The progress and research the Leukemia & Lymphoma Society has done in the years since has been amazing … and possibly could have saved her now, so again … THANK YOU from the bottom of my heart!
+The progress and research the Leukemia & Lymphoma Society has done in the years since have been amazing … and possibly could have saved her now, so again … THANK YOU from the bottom of my heart!

 Here’s a confession, though: Registering for Team in Training was beyond my comfort zone and I almost backed out.
-It has shined light on my insecurities and caused quite a lot of panic and fear at first.
+It has shined a light on my insecurities and caused quite a lot of panic and fear at first.
 But here’s the thing: